microsoft/PowerToys/doc/devdocs/modules/launcher/plugins/registry.md

 *Note: Linux and macOS program ports typical store the settings in it's own configuration files and not in the Windows registry.*

-For more information about the Windows registry, see [the official documentation about it](https://docs.microsoft.com/en-us/windows/win32/sysinfo/registry).
+For more information about the Windows registry, see [the official documentation](https://docs.microsoft.com/en-us/windows/win32/sysinfo/registry).

 For advanced information about the Windows registry, see [Windows registry information for advanced users](https://docs.microsoft.com/en-us/troubleshoot/windows-server/performance/windows-registry-advanced-users).